New Deal: Repeal of Prohibition

 In a measure that garnered substantial popular support for his New Deal, Roosevelt moved to put to rest one of the most divisive cultural issues of the 1920s.
 He signed the bill to legalize the manufacture and sale of alcohol, an interim measure pending the repeal of prohibition, for which a constitutional amendment of repeal (the 21st) was already in process.
 The repeal amendment was ratified later in 1933.
 States and cities gained additional new revenue and Roosevelt secured his popularity especially in the cities and ethnic areas by legalizing alcohol.

 Relief

 Relief was the immediate effort to help the one-third of the population that was hardest hit by the depression.
 Relief was also aimed at providing temporary help to suffering and unemployed Americans.
 Local and state budgets were sharply reduced because of falling tax revenue, but New Deal relief programs were used not just to hire the unemployed but also to build needed schools, municipal buildings, waterworks, sewers, streets, and parks according to local specifications.
 While the regular Army and Navy budgets were reduced, Roosevelt juggled relief funds to provide for their claimed needs.
 All of the CCC camps were directed by army officers, whose salaries came from the relief budget.
 The PWA built numerous warships, including two aircraft carriers; the money came from the PWA agency.
-PWA also built warplanes, while the WPA built military bases and airfields.
+PWA also built warplanes, and the WPA built military bases and airfields.